thebradleysanders/Frigate/README.md

-# Frigate - Realtime Object Detection for RTSP Cameras
+# Frigate V3 - Realtime Object Detection for RTSP Cameras
 Uses OpenCV and Tensorflow to perform realtime object detection locally for RTSP cameras.
 Designed for integration with HomeAssistant or others via MQTT.

+- Can detect people, cars, trucks, buses, dogs, bicycles nad motorcycles.
 - Leverages multiprocessing and threads heavily with an emphasis on realtime over processing every frame
 - Allows you to define specific regions (squares) in the image to look for motion/objects
 - Motion detection runs in a separate process per region and signals to object detection to avoid wasting CPU cycles looking for objects when there is no motion